resque/resque/README.markdown

 Queues will be processed in alphabetical order.

+### Running Multiple Workers

+At GitHub we use god to start and stop multiple workers.
+A sample god configuration file is included under `examples/god`.
+We recommend this method.

+If you'd like to run multiple workers in development mode, you can do so using the `resque:workers` rake task:

+    $ COUNT=5 QUEUE=* rake resque:workers

+This will spawn five Resque workers, each in its own thread.
+Hitting ctrl-c should be sufficient to stop them all.

 ### Forking

 On certain platforms, when a Resque worker reserves a job it